The Best Hiking Shorts for Women of 2020

-For this metric, we appreciate pairs with multi-sport benefits.
+So, for this metric, we appreciate pairs with multi-sport benefits.
 The more potential for other activities, the better the deal in the end.
-Examples of other activities we integrated into our tests include rock climbing, running, and stretching in the gym.
-Though, not all of the shorts are practical for some of these other things, so we took note of what we weren't willing to wear, particularly since this review is hiking focused, we focus on activities that prioritize mobility in the legs.
+Examples of other activities we integrated into our tests include rock climbing, running, cycling, and stretching in the gym.
+Not all of the shorts are practical for some of these other things, so we took note of those sentiments and why we feel that way.
+Since this review is hiking focused, we focus on activities that prioritize mobility in the legs.

 Another aspect we consider is the versatility among the seasons.
 The majority of the hiking shorts are designed exclusively for summer, but the longer inseams are also applicable to shoulder seasons and colder temperatures.
 This is why shorts like the Kuhl Splash and Arc'teryx Sabria score so high for versatility.
-Offering up relative style points and a longer length, they can be worn in the shoulder seasons as well as the summer.
+Offering up relative style points and a longer length, they can be worn nearly year-round.
 Activity-wise, we can scramble and stretch in them with relative ease, and they provide decent comfort.

-Scoring above average, the notable shorts are the OR Wadi Rum, due to their trendiness, and The North Face Aphrodite 2.0, due to their ease of movement across a variety of sports.
+Scoring above average, the notable shorts are the Arc'teryx Creston and Prana Revenna, due to their ease of movement across a variety of sports.
 If you're after a rather youthful design, the Patagonia Stand Up is subjectively the trendiest of the bunch due to its 3-inch inseam and vintage-inspired high waist, but aren't very useful in the gym for us.
 They rank at the bottom for this metric.
-A pair that doesn't fare so well, in comparison, is the ExOfficio Sol Cool Nomad due to its more singularly-oriented tourist style and its lack of flexibility for activities other than walking across non-technical terrain.
-The Columbia Sandy River Cargo and Patagonia Baggies earned average scores for their shorter inseams and baggy nature, which limits, in our opinion, the varieties of use and style more so than the others we reviewed.
+Another pair that doesn't fare so well, is the ExOfficio Sol Cool Nomad due to its more singularly-oriented tourist style and its lack of flexibility for activities other than walking across non-technical terrain.
+The Columbia Sandy River Cargo and Patagonia Baggies earned average scores for their shorter inseams and baggy nature, which can limit, in our opinion, the varieties of use and style.